- Why use Categorize Plus?

 2. What is the purpose of the Categorize Plus drop down

-The objective of Categorize Plus is to provide a means for categorizing, filtering
+The objective of Categorize Plus is to provide a means for categorizing and

-This is accomplished by employing drop down menus that contain category, filter and search criteria in the form
+This is accomplished by employing drop down menus that contain category and search criteria in the form of a

-There are three possible Categorize Plus menus that can be installed in the Categorize Plus toolbar.
+There are two possible Categorize Plus menus that can be installed in the Categorize Plus toolbar.

-to filter and search Outlook items using a wide range of filter and search criteria.
+items, while the Search menu is used to search for Outlook items using a wide range of search

 Back to top